Somatoform

 lPrimary gain = somatization is defense mechanism

-This expresses an unacceptable emotion as physical symptom
+This expresses an unacceptable emotion as physical

 lSecondary gain = symptom is useful